What are G Type Embedded Finned Tubes

 Fin Thickness | 0.4 to 1 mm | 0.01″ to 0.04″ |

-Fin Material | aluminum, copper | |
+Fin Material | aluminum fins, copper fins | |

 Fin Type | G |

-For other customized requirements, please contact us.
+For other customized requirements for G Type Embedded Finned Tubes, please contact us.

 Our Production Capacity of G Type Embedded Finned Tubes